MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 This issue does not happen if you selected "Use DHCP" on the Windows Admin Center "configure cutover" screen, only if you specify a new static IP address, subnet, and gateway.

-This issue is caused by a regression in the [KB4512534](https://support.microsoft.com/en-us/help/4512534/windows-10-update-kb4512534) update.
+This issue is caused by a regression in the [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) update.
 There are currently two workarounds for this issue:

   - Prior to cut over: instead of setting a new static IP address on cutover, select "Use DHCP" and ensure that a DHCP scope covers that subnet.
-SMS will configure the source omputer to use DHCP on source computer interfaces and cut over will proceed normally.
+SMS will configure the source computer to use DHCP on source computer interfaces and cut over will proceed normally.

-  - If cutover is already stuck: logon to the source computer and enable DHCP on its network interfaces, after ensuring that a DHCP scope covers that subnet.
+  - If cut over is already stuck: logon to the source computer and enable DHCP on its network interfaces, after ensuring that a DHCP scope covers that subnet.
 When the source computer acquires a DHCP-provided IP address, SMS will proceed with the cut over normally.

 In both workarounds, after cut over completes, you can then set a static IP address on the old source computer as you see fit and stop using DHCP.